timofeysie/strict-ten-ngrx/README.md

 * Turns on no-any tslint rule to prevent declarations of type any
 * Marks your application as side-effect free to enable more advanced tree-shaking

 The functionality is an implementation of the example code shown in the [official guide to Ngrx effects](https://ngrx.io/guide/effects).
+This project is a work in progress to see if it's possible on the docs alone to make that code run.
+There doesn't seem to be a lot of articles that cover this, aside from say [Pluralsight courses](https://app.pluralsight.com/library/courses/rxjs-angular-reactive-development/table-of-contents) that go through it all for a price.

+Lets see how it goes.

 ## Registering effects